XiaodanXing/Tutorial4GrandChallenge/README.md

 # Tutorial4GrandChallenge
-A tutorial of docker submission fir grandchallenge.org.
+A tutorial of docker submission for grandchallenge.org.